Average Home Insurance Cost in Minnesota

 Calculate Coverage Needs

 Base your dwelling coverage on replacement costs, not your home's market value.
-Construction prices determine what you'll need to rebuild, which often differs from what you'd receive selling your property.
-Document your belongings with photos and receipts to establish accurate personal property limits.
+Document your belongings with photos and receipts to decide on personal property limits.

-Minnesota homeowners should evaluate water backup coverage for basement protection and consider scheduled personal property riders for high-value items like jewelry or collectibles.
+Consider water backup coverage for basement protection and scheduled personal property riders for high-value items.

 2. 2